tombresee/Cen10/index.md

 ### Important Dates:

-* Aug 4:  &ensp; Freshmen “pick-up” at CHS to receive Cen10 T-shirt and Chromebook
+* Aug 4:  &ensp; Freshmen “pick-up” at CHS to receive Cen10 T-shirt/Chromebook
 * Aug 12: &ensp; Student schedule will be viewable on HAC
 * Aug 13: &ensp; First day of school (Thur) - virtual
 * Aug 21: &ensp; No school (Fri)